metaplay-shared/samples/README.md

 This repository contains some basic sample projects using the Metaplay SDK.

-For a full list of all Metaplay samples, see [Sample Projects](https://docs.metaplay.io/introduction/sample-projects-overview.html) page in the Metaplay documentation.
+For a full list of all Metaplay samples and their descriptions, see [Sample Projects](https://docs.metaplay.io/introduction/sample-projects-overview.html).

 ## Running the Samples